 2) Is the FIRE internship open to high school students, graduate students, law students, or international students?

 No. At this time, the internship is only open to undergraduate students (rising sophomores, juniors and seniors) studying at institutions in the United States.
 For more information about other opportunities at FIRE, please visit our jobs page.
-For information on FIRE’s Legal Internship for rising second- and third-year law students, please visit our Legal Internship Program page.
+For information on FIRE’s Legal Clerkship for rising second- and third-year law students, please visit our Legal Clerkship Program page.

 3) Will FIRE provide housing?

 No, housing and transportation are the responsibility of individual interns.
-The FIRE office is centrally located and Philadelphia offers an array of affordable housing and transportation options.
+The FIRE office is centrally located in Philadelphia and offers an array of nearby affordable housing and transportation options.
 Interns have often used sublet Facebook groups to find housing for the summer.

 4) Can I complete the internship remotely or as a hybrid?